HUBER Solutions for Sludge Treatment

 - Thickening for reducing the sludge amount by concentrating solids

 - Incineration by thermal oxidation of organic solids

-We offer highly efficient and comprehensive HUBER Solutions for sludge treatment, from thickening to reuse.
+We offer highly efficient and comprehensive HUBER Solutions for sludge treatment, from mechanical pre-treatment with screens to sludge reuse.

 The main waste generated in a municipal waste water treatment plant is the wastewater sludge that is removed from mechanical, biological and chemical wastewater treatment processed.

 The amount of sludge depends on the type of treatment, the connected population and population equivalents, and wastewater characteristics.
 Wastewater characteristics and specific sludge production vary from country to country and from region to region.
 There is even a difference between urban and rural areas.
 Sludge production figures range from 20 to 45 kg of dried solids per person per year.

 There are several sludge characteristics that have a great influence on the costs of sludge treatment.
 The water content is very important as it determines the sludge volume and therefore feasibility and costs of transportation and disposal.
 The solids and water content of sludge depends on the type of sludge (e.g. primary sludge, waste activated sludge, chemical sludge) and the type and quality of its treatment (e.g. sludge digestion) and on the method of sludge thickening and dewatering.